aws-samples/sample-security-agent-recorder/README.md

 ## Use

+To use the extension, follow the steps below.

 1. Open the page you want to record.
 2. Choose the extension icon to open the popup.
 3. Choose **Start recording**.
 The page reloads and a pastel border